8 Coffee Barista Skills: How to Elevate Your Coffee Game

 Dollar Under Coffee

-Remember that averages are just that; averages.
-They don’t stand for the highest paying or lowest paying spots in any profession.
+Remember that averages are just averages.
+They don’t stand for the highest-paying or lowest-paying spots in any profession.

 While they are helpful to set a realistic goal, the more skills you have, the more valuable you are.